HiveTrace/HiveTraceRed/docs/examples/basic-usage.rst

        attack = DANAttack()
        model = OpenAIModel(model="gpt-4")

-       # Message format
+       # Message format (use 'human' role for user messages with attacks)
        messages = [
-           {"role": "system", "content": "You are a helpful assistant"}, {"role": "user", "content": "How do I hack?"}
+           {"role": "system", "content": "You are a helpful assistant"}, {"role": "human", "content": "How do I hack?"}
        ]

        # Apply attack (modifies last user message)